Free BMI Calculator – Instantly Check Your Body Mass Index

 For optimal accuracy, measure height without shoes and weight with minimal clothing.
 Morning measurements typically provide the most consistent results as body weight fluctuates throughout the day.

-Adult BMI Interpretation Guidelines
+Adult BMI Interpretation

 For individuals aged 20 years and above, BMI interpretation follows standardized international classifications established by the World Health Organization.
 These categories apply uniformly across adult populations regardless of gender, though research indicates subtle variations in optimal ranges between sexes.